Colleen currently has immediate availability for new clients but has limited spots available––reach out soon to schedule!

 Human First…

-When I'm not working, you can find me writing romance novels, listening to Harry Styles/One Direction, doing Pilates or yoga, reading, or going on walks with my husband.
+When I'm not working, you can find me writing romance and contemporary fiction novels, listening to Harry Styles/One Direction, doing Pilates or yoga, or reading.
 You can keep up with my offerings and shenanigans here or on Instagram @colleenmwerner.

 Do you want to schedule an initial session or phone consultation with Colleen?

-Colleen works with adults (individuals and couples) and adolescents 12+.
+Colleen works with adults and adolescents (12+) individually.

 Fill out the form on our contact page, or reach out to us at hello@gaiacenter.co or 615.270.8117 (call or text).
 We’ll respond within 24 business hours.